 Valerie reminds us, “We don’t know what’s going on in anybody else’s life or in their last five minutes, so try and be kind and respectful.”

-“It might be easier said than done at the moment, but I think having a sense of humour and appreciating the small things (e.g. that first sip of coffee in the morning) never hurts,” says Helen.
+“It might be easier said than done at the moment, but I think having a sense of humor and appreciating the small things (e.g. that first sip of coffee in the morning) never hurts,” says Helen.

 Krishani advises, “Learning to be happy in every situation.
 Time passes quickly whether it is a good time or a bad time.”

 Mayra suggests, “In order to keep our mental health and have a less stressful life, it’s important to avoid checking work emails and messages out of working hours.
-I think it was important to me to have my email windows closed during the weekends and breaks and trying to avoid sending work messages after work hours or weekends, as well.
+I think it was important to me to have my email windows closed during the weekends and breaks and try to avoid sending work messages after work hours or weekends, as well.
 It’s good to try to focus on things unrelated to work like looking after the house, plants, start some hobbies, etc.”

 “It is definitely to appreciate the green space, waterways, and wildlife around you.
 I saw and photographed my first kingfisher right here in Dublin, something I thought would only happen outside the city.
-It was within 3 kilometres of my home.
+It was within 3 kilometers of my home.
 I don’t think I would have found this without the lockdown,” Claire recommends.